degouville/degouville/README.md

 </p>

 <p>
-🔭 Currently working on some Raycast Extensions <br>
+🔭 Currently working on some Raycast Extensions, MCP Servers <br>
 👯 Looking to collaborate on Gen AI products <br>
 🌱 Also learning Elixir & Phoenix
 </p>